 Frequently Asked Questions

-- How much more expensive is a wet room compared to a level access shower tray?
+Q: How much more expensive is a wet room compared to a level access shower tray?

-- Which option is better for wheelchair accessibility?
+Q: Which option is better for wheelchair accessibility?

-- Will a wet room cause water to spread throughout my entire bathroom?
+Q: Will a wet room cause water to spread throughout my entire bathroom?

-- Can I install either option without completely renovating my bathroom?
+Q: Can I install either option without completely renovating my bathroom?

-- Which option is easier to clean and maintain?
+Q: Which is easier to clean?